EarthenSky/advent-of-code-2019/README.md

 EDIT: Okay I don't know how to write c++ properly; i'm pretty much just writing broken c.
 Gonna use C# instead.

-EDIT 2: Now I'm just using this to learn new languages, but at least it's still fun.
+EDIT 2: Now I'm just using this to learn new languages, but it's still real fun.

 <br><br>